meetrajpal/TalkBack/README.md

+# TalkBack
+# talks for your business
 # A feedback web app

-The live version of website is hosted here https://feedbackbymeet.cyclic.app/
+The live version of website is hosted here https://talkback.cyclic.app/

 This is a web app which provides service of sending, collecting and visualizing feedbacks.